Anxiety has become one of the most common challenges of modern life. However, did you know that your diet can be a powerful tool in combating anxiety?

 Chamomile

 Chamomile is rich in apigenin, a compound that binds to brain receptors responsible for promoting relaxation and sleep.
+Therefore, drinking chamomile tea can help ease tension and improve sleep quality.

 Green Tea